Chamaecrista rotundifolia: Uses and benefits

 Round-leaf cassia can be used for open grazing, but also for hay and silage using its high dry matter content which contains the necessary nutrients for livestock (i.e. protein, fibre, energy, vitamins).
 It can be cut and carried to tethered or penned livestock or grazed in situ for a few hours daily.
 Where feed sources are limited it can serve as a high quality supplement to lower quality feeds such as crop residues and native pasture plants.
 Integrating Round-leaf Cassia into feed can result in healthy weight gains in cattle.
-However, it is important to note that it is not acceptable for horses.
+However, it is not acceptable for horses.

 The nitrogen-fixing plant also acts as green fertilizer and has potential to increase crop yields either directly by increasing soil fertility or indirectly through application of higher quality manure from animals on farm land which eat the legumes.
 It can be applied in several ways: in pastures, fodder banks, and on fallow land to replace previously existing plant species, as well as amongst fruit trees or intercropped in rows with cereal crops.
 These are good methods of no-till agriculture, which has proven in many instances to contribute to better and more sustainable farming.
 Another benefit of this as a cover crop is the possibility of weed and pest management.

 Nutritional information

 In rat-feeding tests, round-leaf cassia was found to have equal nutritive value to alfalfa which is another more common forage legume.
 It has been shown to have high protein and good digestibility for livestock.
 Its major deficiencies are in phosphorus, potassium, sulfur and molybdenum.
-This can be improved however through supplementation (see Practical Advice section).
+This can be improved however through supplementation.